 Beth Graham is a Certified Residential Appraiser and owner of her company.
 Beth has been appraising in the Greater Lansing area for over 30 years and has a Bachelor’s in Business Administration and Certificate in Real Estate from Ferris State University.
 She has been the president of the Greater Lansing Association of REALTORS, president of the Michigan and Lansing Chapters of the Women’s Council of REALTORS and has chaired several GLAR, WCR, Michigan REALTOR and National Association of REALTOR committees.
 Beth was also a Girl Scout leader at North, Gardner and Everett schools and has been involved in Neighborhood Watch.
 Commissioner Graham was appointed to the Board on April 12, 2017 and re-appointed on July 23, 2018, her term expires June 30, 2022.

-Sandra Zerkle is the Vice Chairperson of the Board of Commissioners and the Fourth Ward Representative for the Lansing Board of Water and Light Commission.
-She has served as the Chairperson of the Board and has served on the Executive Committee and the Finance Committee.
+Sandra Zerkle is the Fourth Ward Representative for the Lansing Board of Water and Light Commission.
+She has served as the Vice Chairperson and Chairperson of the Board and has served on the Executive Committee and the Finance Committee.
 Commissioner Zerkle has been a lifelong resident of Lansing.
 She graduated from Lansing Eastern High School and attended Lansing Community College.
 Commissioner Zerkle was employed for 17 years at the AFL-CIO and worked in a federally funded displaced workers program with Michigan Human Resources Development, Inc. She also worked at Job Corps for 4 years.
 Job Corps is a youth education and training program for low-income individuals.
 Commissioner Zerkle also worked for Michigan Bell Telephone Co. for 16 years and then transferred to AT&T, where she worked three years.
 Commissioner Zerkle worked on Proposal C (insurance proposal), a successful statewide ballot proposal petition drive.
 Commissioner Zerkle was appointed to the Board of Commissioners on December 4, 2006 and her term expires on June 30, 2020.

-Tony (Anthony H) Mullen is an At-Large Commissioner for the Lansing Board of Water & Light.
+Tony (Anthony H) Mullen is Vice Chairperson for the Lansing Board of Water & Light.
 Commissioner Mullen has served as Vice Chair of the Board, Chair of the Human Resources Committee and Chair of the Nominating Committee.

 Commissioner Mullen is employed at GC Services.
 He is fluent in Spanish and previously lived in Guatemala as a volunteer for the U.S. Peace Corps.
 Commissioner Mullen is married with two children, both attending the University of Michigan.
 Commissioner Mullen was appointed to the Board on November 14, 2012; his term ends on June 30, 2021.

-Ken graduated from U of M-Dearborn, double-majoring in Philosophy and Political Science.
-He started working in the State House on insurance, banking, local government and election law in 1991.
-He attended Thomas M. Cooley Law School at night and earned his law degree, cum laude, then took a job as an Assistant Attorney General, working as a litigator in the Tort Defense Division.
+Ken Ross has extensive experience working in the political and regulatory arenas at the state and national level with an emphasis on the financial service sector.
+After graduating from the U of M-Dearborn, double-majoring in Philosophy and Political Science, Ken ran his first successful state house campaign and began working as Chief of Staff for a State House member, working on insurance, banking, local government and election law.
+He attended Thomas M. Cooley Law School at night and earned his law degree, cum laude, then taking a job as an Assistant Attorney General working as a litigator in the Tort Defense Division.

-Commissioner Ross was appointed to the Board of Commissioners on July 1, 2015 and his terms ends June 30, 2019.
+Commissioner Ross was appointed to the Board of Commissioners on July 1, 2015 and reappointed June 2019 with a term ending June 30, 2023.